nsg-ethz/p4-learning/README.md

 ### Install the required software

 *P4-Learning* depends on the following software that needs to be installed before any exercises or example can be run.
-Please refer to these links to build and install them on your device.
+Please refer to these links to build and install it on your device.

 - [PI](https://github.com/p4lang/PI)
 - [*Behavioral Model* (BMv2)](https://github.com/p4lang/behavioral-model)